nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 Implement the home page as shown in the
 [visual design](https://www.figma.com/file/UdOTt1Z2fTnm0Cbi0FA1We/Bullsfirst).
 This is a responsive page and should look good on mobile, tablets and desktop.
+There is one breakpoint at 480px.
+Below this the content should be full width.
-For desktop form factors, the main content should be 800px wide and centered on the page.
-For mobile form factors (below 480px), the content should be full width, with 24px padding on left and right.
+Above this the content should be centered on the screen, with max-width of 800px.
+In both cases there should be 24px of left and right padding.
+So the effective max-width for content on desktops is 800 - (2 * 24) = 752px.

 ## General Guidelines